Can Cherry Barb and Reedfish (Ropefish) Live Together?

 Tank Setup

-To house Cherry Barb and Reedfish (Ropefish) together, plan for an aquarium of at least 216 litres with a minimum length of 120 cm.
-This accounts for the larger species' space requirements with an additional 20 % buffer to reduce territorial tension.
+To house Cherry Barb and Reedfish (Ropefish) together, plan for an aquarium of at least 180 litres with a minimum length of 120 cm.
+This recommendation combines the stricter species minimums with a community-load allowance so the pairing has realistic long-term space and filtration headroom.

 Providing a mix of open swimming space and sheltered areas with rocks, driftwood, or plants will keep both species comfortable and allow natural behaviour.